 So, hats off to artists, who each time they ascend the stage, share a piece of themselves with the world!

 Ultimately, those are some of the reasons it is said that I am practicing a craft.
-On top of sounding fancy, it also means I take it seriously that I can write and wan to write (and wax lyrical) and create fun interactions and bend minds.
+On top of sounding fancy, it also means I take it seriously that I can write and create fun interactions and bend minds.

 This, it can said, is my obsession — Tap Dancing With My Pen.